Module Lwt

 Lwt_main.run p_3

-(* ocamlfind opt -linkpkg -thread -package lwt.unix code.ml && ./a.out *)
+(* ocamlfind opt -linkpkg -thread -package lwt.unix code.ml && ./a.out *)Rejection of p_1 and p_2, and raising an exception in f, are all

-forwarded to rejection of p_3
+forwarded to rejection of p_3.

 Precise behavior

-returns a promise p_3
+Lwt.bind returns a promise p_3 immediately. p_3 starts out

 pending, and is resolved as follows: